script

 After all Mobile stations have checked in, make any announcements here.
 [The reasoning is that mobiles will go out of range quickly.]
 After the mobile stations have checked in, call each to make their comments, and give each station the “Ham Radio Question of the Week.”
 Since they may soon go out of range, give each Mobile station the answer immediately.

-[Next, call for Fixed stations.] :
+[Next, call for Fixed stations.]
+[Handle them the same as the Mobiles]

 Are there any Fixed stations wishing to check into the net?”